adonisjs/legacy-docs/3.0/database-setup.md

 4. Oracle
 5. Sqlite

-All of the above databases are fully supported and can be accessed using unified Javascript syntax.
+All of the above mentioned databases are fully supported and can be accessed using unified Javascript syntax.

 ## Why to use an ORM?

 ORM stands for Object-relational mapping, which provides convenient ways to access database layer from any given programming language.

-With Adonis, you will never have to write SQL queries to interact with a database, which eliminates the use of learning SQL syntax.
-Also, when you switch between multiple SQL database client, your code will remain the same.
+With Adonis, you will never have to write SQL queries to interact with a database.
+Also, when you switch between multiple SQL database clients, your code will remain the same.

 ## Configuration